Title Image

 1980

 TARUS developed a user-friendly programming utility called SPUD (Special Programming Utility for Doug), which changed everything.
 SPUD put a front-end code editor in the hands of TARUS employees who best understood actual machine applications.
-SPUD unlocked creativity and saved time unleashing features on TARUS machines that were previously impossible.

 1981